objarni/rescue-on-fractal-bun/internal/draw/README.md

+Features left TODO

+1. Sequence of WinOp
+2. TextOp (worry: decide on anchor point placement)
+3. ScaleOp (Is this really needed?
+Menu screen can use larger font instead...)

+Potential improvements

 This little 'internal library' called draw is starting to look good, however there are some warts I'd like to improve upon:

 1. The Coordinate vector never really 'flew'.
 Since the library is tightly integrated with Pixel anyway, just using pixel.Vec seems cleaner.